CaitlinH-Harris/Codecademy_SQL_Intensive/README.md

 # Codecademy_SQL_Intensive
-This is a repository for my coursework from the Codecademy Lear SQL intensive
+This is a repository for my coursework from the Codecademy Learn SQL intensive